by Janice Jones

 To get some idea of this ability, think about the piano with its 88 keys.
 You would need to add four more octaves about the highest note to hear what dogs can hear.
 It is easy to forget and get annoyed at this ability in our fur babies.

 Puppies are born deaf with their ears sealed shut.
-By about two weeks of age, the ears begin to open up and by about four weeks, they are hearing as well as an adult dog.
+By about two weeks of age, their eyes begin to open and the ears follow shortly afterwards.
+By the time a puppy reaches four weeks old they are hearing as well as an adult dog and can hear about four times the distance of a human with normal hearing.

 Dogs can attribute their ability to hear sounds at high frequency to their evolutionary past.
 Wild dogs, wolves, and foxes prey on small rodents that make high-pitched sounds as they move.
 The ability to hear these sounds give dogs an advantage when hunting their prey.